CyanSalt/eslint-plugin-galaxy/docs/vue/order-in-vue-options.md

-# Enforce a convention in the order of specified options in Vue SFC (`order-in-vue-options`)
+# Enforce a convention in the order of specified options in Vue components (`order-in-vue-options`)

 Sometimes you may want to control the order of properties which are declared in certain component options.
 For example, when you are using the `import/order` rule, you might want the order of components to be the same as the order of imports.